Discordmodsbers/GoSniper/README.md

 # :bomb: Updates.
 1: Posted
-# :rocket:
-compiling to a txt at 15 stars!
+# :rocket: compiling to a exe at 15 stars!
  # :rocket: Contact info

  Tweet at me https://twitter.com/Sentinelzzzz